General | Profiles | Outputs | Projects | Ethics

 Q. How do I get access to the system?

-A. All staff have access to the system at https://napier-research.worktribe.com using their standard university login id and password.
-If you have problems despite using the correct credentials, email RMSsupport@napier.ac.uk for assistance.
-You can only access the system from a device connected to the University network - see IT Services Remote Access to the Network for assistance on access when outwith the University.
+A. All staff and research students have access to the system at https://napier-research.worktribe.com using their university staff login ID and password.
+If you have problems despite using the correct credentials, email RMSAdmin@napier.ac.uk for assistance.

 Q. When do I need to start using the system